 Recently, the team here at Service Strategies conducted a benchmark study by asking executives about their service business practices and their outlook for the future.
-We included AI in the study and asked them how the technology could affect their business, what their current level of use of AI is and what areas they see AI as having the most future impact on.
-Th results are interesting in that while service executives agree there is huge potential, very few are leveraging any kind of AI in their businesses today.
+We included artificial intelligence in the study and asked them how the technology could affect their business, what their current level of use of AI is and what areas they see AI as having the most future impact on.
+The results are interesting in that while service executives agree there is huge potential, very few are leveraging any kind of AI in their businesses today.

 Fig. 1 – Potential Impact of AI on Your Business